nik012003/nabu-fedora-builder/install.md

 You should now see u-boot, then grub, and finally a booting linux kernel.
 The fedora image is __minimal__ , so plug in a keyboard via usb (or use the xiaomi keyboard with pogo pins) and have fun. (username: `root`, password: `fedora`).

+### HACKS:

+As of Fedora 42, patches to rmtfs haven't been updated yet.
+In oreder to make rmtfs run, please patch the service file removing the qrtr.service requirements.
+The next update *should* contain the correct service, for now just edit `/usr/lib/systemd/system/rmtfs.service` and remove the lines starting with `Requires` and `After`.

+The current image, doesn't automatically resize the disk, do it with `resize2fs /dev/sdX` (where X is the fedora rootfs partition).

 ### Create a new user

 ```sh